 Lisa Brandenburg Lisa Brandenburg is Chief Health System Officer for UW Medicine with responsibility for the operations of UW Medicine’s clinical entities, including Harborview Medical Center, Northwest Hospital & Medical Center, University of Washington Medical Center, Valley Medical Center, UW Neighborhood Clinics, UW Physicians, and Airlift Northwest.
 Previously, Lisa was President of Seattle Children’s Hospital, where she led 5,000 employees and a $1B/year P&L. Under Lisa's leadership, Seattle Children’s achieved double-digit growth in patient volume while increasing its national profile for excellent clinical care and innovative research – resulting in Seattle Children’s ranking as a top five national children's hospital by US News & World Report.
 Using innovative approaches to recruiting and retaining talent, to health and wellness programs, and to the use of lean methodologies to improve everyday processes for employees and customers, Lisa helped Seattle Children’s achieve recognition by Becker’s as one of the “150 Great Places To Work In Healthcare” and by Forbes as one of “America’s Best Employers.”
 Prior to joining Seattle Children’s in 2007, Lisa served as the Chief Operating Officer and Interim Executive Director of the UW Medical Center and played a key role in the formation of Seattle Cancer Care Alliance.
 Lisa has also served as Senior Advisor for Simpler Consulting, leading their academic medical center and pediatric healthcare system practices, and she has served on several healthcare and community boards.
 Lisa holds an MBA and a Masters in Public Health from the University of California, Berkeley.

-Ryan Sousa Ryan Sousa is Chief Data Scientist for Seattle Children’s Hospital, where he leads data and digital innovation and best practices for Seattle Children’s Hospital, Research, and Foundation.
+Ryan Sousa Ryan Sousa is Chief Data Officer for Seattle Children’s Hospital, where he leads data and digital innovation and best practices for Seattle Children’s Hospital, Research, and Foundation.
 An accomplished leader, entrepreneur, and practitioner, Ryan has more than 25 years’ experience driving innovation and commercialization of transformative strategies and solutions that leverage analytics to improve the lives of customers, streamline operations, and compete in a rapidly evolving business landscape.
 Previously, Ryan was Senior Vice President for two startups acquired by Amazon and Nokia, and he led the successful implementation of large scale analytics at Amazon, Expedia, Starbucks, and MCI.
 Ryan has taught Healthcare Analytics at the University of Washington, and he has served as a faculty member at The Data Warehouse Institute.
 Ryan has been an advisor for numerous startups, and he is an accomplished author as well as a guest speaker at industry conferences.
 In addition, he has consulted globally, assisting companies with development and implementation of their analytic strategies to streamline operations and to personalize customer experience.

 Gordon Nygard Gordon Nygard recently retired as Chief Investment Officer, Chief Operating Officer, and Treasurer for the Seattle Pacific Foundation, after serving Seattle Pacific University (SPU) for 30 years.
 In these roles, Gordon provided investment vision and leadership for SPU’s endowment, delivering strong financial returns crucial for SPU’s growth and stability.
 Gordon has served on the Executive Advisory Board of SPU’s School of Business, Economics, and Government, where he is also an adjunct instructor in Finance.
 Gordon speaks and consults on issues related to effective endowment management and has served in leadership roles on several non-profit boards.
 He holds both a B.A. in Economics and an M.B.A. from Seattle Pacific University.